themountaintop/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analysis of Kickstarter data to uncover trends
+## Analysis of Kickstarter data to uncover trends in funding of theatre projects.
+---